is a condition where a male has an extra X sex

 There are also a variety of other physical symptoms, behavioral differences, and problems associated with this condition.
 Severity varies.

-Many boys and men with Klinefelter's have few detectable symptoms.
+Many boys and men with this condition have few detectable symptoms.

 The major symptoms include: